 Your ticket to Osaka, and occasionally other Japanese cities.
 If you can master Peach's horribly designed website, then you'll be rewarded with budget prices to the land of the rising sun.

 One of the biggest budget airlines in Asia hasn't quite cracked Hong Kong, and the number of routes available tends to fluctuate.
 You'll often find Thailand and Cambodia on the list, but its best connections are back home to Malaysia.
 It flies to multiple cities in the country, from where you'll find cheap onward connections to Australia.

 It's difficult to secure budget seats to Beijing, and while Hong Kong Airlines isn't a budget airline it usually offers the cheapest prices.

-Hong Kong Airlines also offers some bargain long haul routes, including New Zealand, Australia, and Canada.
+Hong Kong Airlines also offers some bargain long-haul routes, including New Zealand, Australia, and Canada.

 Spring Airlines - Best for Shanghai

-China's only true discount airlines is based in Shanghai.
+China's only true discount airline is based in Shanghai.
 You'll find lots of cheap tickets between Hong Kong and Shanghai, especially midweek, and from there dozens of connections on to the rest of the country.
 Expect a truly budget experience; from chaotic queues to staff who struggle to speak English.